VPN or Virtual Private Network is software that protects your privacy on the internet.

 These websites get ahold of this information about you because you visited them directly.

-VPN software help you reach them indirectly – protecting your identity, your information and your passwords.
+VPN software helps you reach them indirectly – protecting your identity, your information, and your passwords.

 An easy to understand physical world explanation would be:

 Let’s say you want to receive a package – normally you give the sender your home address (this would be your IP address) – sender sends you the package, so he knows both who you are and what was sent to you.

 But let’s say you don’t want to give away your address.
 You ask your neighbor (VPN service provider) for help.

 You give the sender your neighbor’s address, the sender delivers it to your neighbor (this way the sender does not know who you are), your neighbor then hands your package over to you.